-Mark Mummert is Cantor at Trinity Lutheran Church, Worcester, Massachuttes, where he leads the worship music of the congregation, conducts the Trinity Choir, the Trinity Choristers, the Trinity Bells, and is the Artistic Director of the Music at Trinity fine arts series.
+MARK MUMMERT is Cantor at Trinity Lutheran Church, Worcester, Massachusetts, where he leads the worship music of the congregation, conducts the Trinity Choir, the Trinity Choristers, the Trinity Bells, and is the Artistic Director of the Music at Trinity fine arts series.
 Mark is also Assistant Director / Accompanist of The Worcester Chorus, the symphonic chorus of Music Worcester, and serves on the faculty of the Hanover Theater and Conservatory for the Performing Arts in Worcester.

-Prior to moving to Massachusetts in 2016, he was the 2015 Distinguished Visiting Cantor at the Lutheran Theological Seminary at Gettysburg, now United Lutheran Seminary.
+Prior to moving to Massachusetts in 2016, he was the 2015 Distinguished Visiting Cantor at the Lutheran Theological Seminary at Gettysburg.
 He was Director of Worship at Houston’s Christ the King Lutheran Church, the home of Bach Society Houston (2008-2015).
-He was the Seminary Musician at the Lutheran Theological Seminary at Philadelphia, now United Lutheran Seminary, (1990-2008) where he led the music for the daily chapel, conducted the Seminary Choir, and taught courses in hymnology, liturgical practice, and church music.
+He was the Seminary Musician at the Lutheran Theological Seminary at Philadelphia (1990-2008) where he led the music for the daily chapel, conducted the Seminary Choir, and taught courses in hymnology, liturgical practice, and church music.

 As an organist, Mark has appeared at the conventions of the Societas Liturgia in Würzburg, Germany, the National conventions of the Evangelical Lutheran Church in Canada and the Evangelical Lutheran Church in America, the Association of Lutheran Church Musicians, the Institute of Liturgical Studies at Valparaiso University, and the American Guild of Organists (AGO).
-He is the Dean of the Worcester Chapter of the AGO.
+He served as Dean of the Worcester Chapter of the AGO (2018-2020).
 Mark’s recording Reformation Chorales Reformed including organ works by Bach, Mendelssohn, Distler, and Clarke was released in March 2017.
 During the summer of 2019, Mark appeared at evensongs at the cathedrals of Worcester, Coventry, Gloucester, and St. Paul’s London with Worcester Masterworks Chorale.
 On his Zeidler & Qualiata harpsichord, Mark was a featured performer with the Worcester Chamber Music Society in December 2020 and played a spotlight concert for Mechanics Hall in Worcester.
 Mark resumes public recital work in May 2021 in Pennsylvania.

 As a choral conductor, Mark led the Christ the King Lutheran Church Choir tour throughout Latvia, Lithuania, Estonia, Finland, and St. Petersburg, Russia (2013).
 His conducting of Arvo Pärt’s Passio in 2016 and the North American premiere of Robert Koolstra’s reconstruction of J. S. Bach’s St. Mark Passion in 2017 in Worcester has been highly praised by his peers.
 In 2019, Mark produced and served as organist for the New England premiere of James MacMillan’s St. Luke Passion with the Trinity Choir, Worcester Polytechnic Institute’s Festival Chorus, and the Worcester Children’s Chorus to a capacity crowd on Palm Sunday at Trinity Church in Worcester, with Dr. Joshua W. Rohde conducting.
-In April of 2020, Mark conducts J. S. Bach’s beloved St. Matthew Passion on Palm Sunday with the Trinity Choir and Orchestra, Holy Cross Chamber Singers, and the Treble Choir of All Saints Church, Worcester.
 Mark served as the artistic director of Diamonds From The Dust, a professional vocal ensemble based in Worcester from June 2017 through July 2019.
 The Women’s Ensemble of The Worcester Chorus recorded Christmas music from the safety of automobiles during the Coronavirus pandemic of 2020 under Mark’s leadership.

 As a professional singer, Mark has performed with the Lincoln Center Mostly Mozart Festival, Worcester Chorus, Choral Arts Society of Philadelphia, the Bach Choir Houston, Houston Chamber Choir, CONCORA (Connecticut Choral Artists) and St. John’s Schola Cantorum.
 Mark studies voice with Jane Shivick.